VICTORIA-OKESIPE/KaggleX-BIPOC-Mentorship-Program/README.md

 # KaggleX-BIPOC-Mentorship-Program
 This repository contains learning materials and resources used during the Mentorship program.

-As this folder might not not
+As this folder might not not contain